mehrad31415/DATA-SCIENCE-2/README.md

 Ultimately, for the conclusion, it seems that, as expected, neighbourhoods nearby a police station have less crime rate in general.
 However, this might be controversial and as mentioned, the crime rate depends on many other factors such as educational level of the neighbourhood.
 Moreover, the *perfect distance* from a police patrol to have lower crime rates in different neighboorhoods of a town is much more complicated.

 Thank you for looking at my project.
-Should you have any suggestions, please contact me via mehradhqs@gmail.com or m.haghshenas@students.uu.nl
+Should you have any suggestions or projects, please contact me via mehradhqs@gmail.com or m.haghshenas@students.uu.nl